Comprehensive Eye Exam

-Comprehensive Eye ExamGood vision is important, and if you need a prescription for eyeglasses or contact lenses to see your best, then you need regular eye exams to check for changes in your vision so that your prescription can be updated to ensure you continue to have good vision.
+Good vision is important, and if you wear eyeglasses or contact lenses, then you need regular eye exams to check for vision changes and make sure your prescription is up to date.

-Your doctor at Ensight Eyecare will ask you questions about any vision or eye health problems you may be having, your overall health, medications you’re currently taking, and any work-related or environmental situations which could affect your vision and eye health.
+Your doctor at Ensight Eyecare will ask you questions about any vision or eye health problems you may be having, your overall health, medications you’re currently taking, and any work-related or environmental situations that could affect your vision and eye health.
 Your doctor will also want to know whether there’s a history of eye diseases in your family.

 Eye Focusing, Teaming, and Alignment Testing